In this epic SEO for bloggers guide, I’m going to show you how to optimize your new blog for Google search.

 Write long-form content

 Are you planning to fill up your new blog with LOTS of short blog posts?
 If so, you’re in for a big disappointment.
-In 2021 this strategy will get you nowhere (source).Focus on creating high-quality long-form content if you to want to rank in Google search in 2021.
+Right now, this strategy will get you nowhere (source).Focus on creating high-quality long-form content if you to want to rank in Google search today.
 A blog post worth saving, sharing, or reading again should be at least 2,000 words long.Click To Tweet

 How much help can you really provide in 500 words?
 Not enough, that’s for sure.

 As far as a set word count goes, there isn’t one.
 If you feel like you can say everything you need in a 1,000-word article, great.
 If you need more, go for it.

 Here are three major benefits of writing longer content.